ExMAG: Learning of Maximally Ancestral Graphs: Abstract

 \section{Abstract}

-In mixed graphs, there are both directed and undirected edges.
+In mixed graphs, there are both directed and bidirected edges.
 An extension of acyclicity to this mixed-graph setting is known as maximally ancestral graphs.
 This extension is of considerable interest in causal learning in the presence of confounders.
-There, directed edges represent a clear direction of causality, while undirected edges represent confounding.
+There, directed edges represent a clear direction of causality, while bidirected edges represent confounding.

-We propose a score-based branch-and-cut algorithm for learning maximally ancestral graphs.
-The algorithm produces more accurate results than state-of-the-art methods, while being faster to run on small and medium-sized synthetic instances.
+We propose a branch-and-cut algorithm for learning maximally ancestral graphs using a formulation as a mixed-integer quadratic program.
+Empirically, our method achieves comparable or improved reconstruction quality while requiring an order of magnitude fewer samples than state-of-the-art approaches.